zhiburt/niping/README.md

 Example of the main problem so far

 As initial commit says if we start for example ping in the time `niping` working they will interfere.
+We just get unknown packets.
+The problem can be resolved by the uniq playground in ICMP header but the algorithm is crushed when we set `-t` option so it's not completed yet.

 ```bash
 > sudo niping google.com